-Do you have a shy rat, a nippy hamster, or a nervous guinea pig?
+Do you have a shy rat or a nippy hamster?
 All hope is not lost!
 There are very few domestic small animals that will not come around to handling and learn to enjoy spending time with their human buddies.
-Here, we've collected a few basic tips on how to work with an animal while you are letting them acclimate to you and learn more about their new family.
+Here, we’ve collected a few basic tips on how to work with an animal while you are letting them acclimate to you and learn more about their new family.

 Try not to stand over a cage when reaching over your animal, seat yourself on the floor or elevate the cage so that you aren’t quite as big and imposing.

-It is generally believed that rats in particular can't maintain a fear reaction for longer then twenty minutes.
+It is generally believed that rats, in particular, can’t maintain a fear reaction for longer than twenty minutes.
 By handling your animal, through the fear, squeaking, fussing and panic that may be there in the beginning, you teach them that there was nothing to fear in the end after all.
-Work with your animal at least every other day so that they don't forget what you are trying to teach them.
+Work with your animal at least every other day so that they don’t forget what you are trying to teach them.

 If your pet bites you, scratches you, or reacts with aggression, NEVER physically punish your animal.
 Use a stern ‘No’ and try offering alternative chew toys, or blow a gentle puff of air on an animal that is actively biting you to distract them temporarily.
 This shouldn’t be stronger then blowing out a candle.
 It is, again, a DISTRACTION, not a punishment.

 End on a good note